Reading time: 9 min.

 What can go wrong with a hair transplant?

-Aesthetic issues: Although not a health or safety concern, a hair transplant can be classed as a failure if many of the donor follicles fail to take in their new site, or if the new hair growth doesn’t look natural and blend in well with the rest of the hair.
+Although not a health or safety concern, a hair transplant can be classed as a failure if many of the transplanted hair follicles fail to take in their new site, or if the new hair growth doesn’t look natural and blend in well with the rest of the hair.

 The most common hair transplant problems

-Botched hair transplants can occur for a number of reasons, and can result in serious hair transplant regrets.
+Botched and/or failed hair transplants can occur for a number of reasons and can result in serious hair transplant regrets.
 Here are some of the most common issues to be aware of when researching surgeons and clinics to perform your hair transplant.

-In any hair transplant, skill is required not only during the procedure itself, but in planning how much hair is to be harvested and the areas of the scalp to harvest from.
-In cases of poor quality transplants, your surgeon may overestimate how many hair grafts you need.
+In any hair restoration surgery, skill is required not only during the procedure itself but in planning how much hair is to be harvested and the areas of the scalp.
+In cases of poor-quality transplants, your surgeon may overestimate how many hair grafts you need.
 Harvesting too many hair grafts causes undue pain and discomfort during the procedure and the recovery period [1].
 Removing too much hair can also leave more unsightly wounds.
 This may make returning to work or normal social life more difficult.
-It can also make it difficult to have another transplant in future if needed.
+It can also make it difficult to have another transplant in the future if needed.

 Unnecessary or significant scarring

 The best hair transplant surgeons are experts at providing the desired results with the least amount of hair transplant scarring.
-Less experienced providers may leave you with unnecessary scarring.
+Poor technique from less experienced providers may leave you with unnecessary scarring.
 This can be in the donor areas of the scalp as well as the transplant area.
-It’s important to note that FUT procedures are more likely to leave you with visible scarring than FUE surgery.
+It’s important to note that FUT (Follicular Unit Transplant) procedures are more likely to leave you with visible scarring than FUE (Follicular Unit Extraction) surgery.

 Hair transplants can help cover up scars on your face or scalp.
 Learn more about how getting a hair transplant on scar tissue works.